 Label axes and units.

-Draw error bars (derived from repeated measurements). [ The r reasc expe Building a model The model is the ultimate goal, but depending on the problem, different levels of the model are reasonably expected.
-For the falling magnet a phenomenological and a qualitative model would be expected.
-A quantitative model would go far beyond what students are expected to know, but be achieved non This model is intended to describe the data.
-16 Phenomenolo This model is intended to describe the data. gical model Examples: Finding a function that with reasonable accuracy describes the dependence of falling time on pipe material, pipe diameter or pipe thickness.
+Draw error bars (derived from repeated measurements).
+The r reasc expe onably expected. ate goal, but depending on the problem, different levels of the model are For the falling magnet a phenomenological and a qualitative model would be ve model would go far beyond what students are expected to know, but netheless.
+16 Phenomenolo gical model This model is intended to describe the data.
+Examples: Finding a function that with reasonable accuracy describes the dependence of falling time on pipe material, pipe diameter or pipe thickness.
 This is just a mathematical description without causal explanation or physical justification.
 17 Qualitative explanation Propose a qualitative explanation.
-Why does this happen in words? capitalitation Example: Due to the motion of the magnet, the magnetic field inside the pipe is constantly changing.
+Why does this happen in words?
+Example: Due to the motion of the magnet, the magnetic field inside the pipe is constantly changing.
 This induces and emf, which causes electric eddy currents.
 According to Lenz's rule, the magnetic field of these currents will oppose the change.
 In front of the magnet, the magnetic field is increasing.
 The eddy currents will, therefore, produce a magnetic field that opposes the direction of the magnet's magnetic field.
-Behind the magnet, the magnetic field that will, therefore, produce a field that will, therefore, produce a field that will be in the same direction of the magnet's magnetic field.
+Behind the magnet, the magnetic field is decreasing.
+The eddy currents will, therefore, produce a field that will be in the same direction of the magnet's magnetic field.
 The field under the magnet pushes the magnet up and the field behind the magnet pulls the magnet up.
-This is the observed 18 Quantitative model retarding force.
-Add to the qualitative model the quantitative equations.
+This is the observed retarding force.
+18 Quantitative model Add to the qualitative model the quantitative equations.
 Example: The magnetic moment can be approximated from the magnetic field as m = C1 B V, where V is the volume of the magnet and C1 is a constant.
 The induced emf in a loop can be approximated as emf = C2dB/dt.
 The current due to the emf can be approximated as dI = C3 emf w dz/(ζ r), where r is the radius of the pipe, w is the thickness of the pipe and ζ is the specific resistivity of the pipe material.
-The magnetic moment of a current loop can be approximated as m = C4 r.